NQRLabs/Carbbels/README.md

 - Local-only (no server required)
 - Easy to embed in ARGs, puzzle hunts, and escape-room-style web pages

----

-## Future Ideas

-- Save / load tile layouts
-- Export sequences for puzzle design
-- Enhanced mobile touch support
-- Tile rotation for more complex puzzles
-- Optional grid snapping

----

 ## License

-MIT License — free for modification and use.
+MIT License - free for modification and use.
 Attribution appreciated if used publicly.

----

 ## Credit

-Created for puzzle solvers, game designers, and curious thinkers interested in the deeper meaning that emerges when letters can move.

-If you use Carbbels in a puzzle or ARG, I’d love to hear about it.
+Created by **NQR** for puzzle solvers, game designers, and curious thinkers.
+If you use Carbbels in a puzzle or ARG, I'd love to hear about it.